Cardiovascular medications - beta-blockers

 Symptoms of depleted levels of thiamine include weakness, fatigue, anorexia, constipation, memory loss, confusion, and depression.
 Deficiency may lead to beriberi, a condition characterized by inflammation of nerves, heart irregularities, and fluid retention.Vitamin D

 Vitamin D deficiency leads to abnormal bone formation (rickets) in children and softening of the bones (osteomalacia) in adults.
 Vitamin D deficiency interferes with calcium absorption, leading to increased risk of fractures, osteoporosis (bone loss), and muscle weakness.
 More recently, vitamin D deficiency has been linked to compromised immunity, cancer, and other chronic conditions.
 Since this nutrient is fat soluble, prolonged periods of deficiency are required to produce these symptoms.

 The selected depletions information presented here identifies nutrients that may be depleted by certain medications.
-The signs and symptoms associated with nutrient deficiency may also indicate conditions other than nutrient deficiency.
 If you are experiencing any of the signs or symptoms mentioned, it does not necessarily mean you are nutrient deficient.
 Nutrient depletion depends upon a number of factors, including your medical history, diet, and lifestyle, as well as the length of time you have been taking the medication.
 Please consult your health care provider.
-He or she can best assess and address your individual health care needs and determine if you are at risk for nutrient depletions from these medications, as well as others not listed here.
+He or she can best assess your health care needs and determine whether you are at risk for nutrient depletions from these medications, as well as others not listed here.

 Acuna-Castroviejo D, Escames G, Rodriguez MI, Lopez LC.
 Melatonin role in the mitochondrial function.
 Front Biosci.
 2007;12:947-63.